Camble/Safe-Power-Monitor/README.md

 # GBZ-Power-Monitor V1.0 by Popcorn 🍿

 This is a Power Management utlity for the [Gameboy Zero](http://sudomod.com/hi/) project.
-This adds graceful shutdowns and automatic low battery alerts when the battery level is low.
+This adds graceful shutdowns from the main power switch and automatic low battery alerts and shutdowns when the battery level is low.
 This is meant to be used in concert with the Gameboy Zero hardware and Retropie 3.7+ environment.

 Required Hardware and Components
 --------------------------------